 SOLID Principles in Rust: A Practical Guide

 A gentle introduction to SOLID principles using Rust.
-Focus is on Liskov Substitution Principle.
+The focus is on Liskov Substitution Principle.

 This is Episode 02